There are multiple local and UM System resources available to researchers at UMKC.

 - MU Research Computing Services systems - a heterogeneous computing environment hosting a number of general and specialized clusters.
 The environment consists of more than 5200 cores and 52 TB of RAM that has access to 700 TB of dedicated research data storage (Isilon) and 1 PB of General Purpose Research Storage (Isilon), which is accessible on the cluster and across campus.
 The cluster is connected to the Internet2 AL2S SDN network at 100Gigabits.
 Details available here.

-If you require support with an existing service, would like to request a new service, or wish to report an outage, please contact the IS Call Center.
+If you require support with an existing service, would like to request a new service, or wish to report an outage, please contact the IS Technology Support Center.